LynxWall/cucumber-js-tsflow/cucumber-tsflow/README.md

     - **1** - Invalid configuration or Unhandled exception when executing tests.
     - **2** - Implemented scenarios are passing but there are pending, undefined or unknown scenario steps.
     - **3** - One or more scenario steps have failed.

 - Typescript and esbuild transpiler support.

 - Vue3 transformer used to handle .vue files in tests.

   **NOTE**: Supports browserless unit testing of Vue SFC components by loading only the `<template>` and `<script>` blocks.
 Vue SFC `<style>` blocks are disabled by default.
 However, when testing Vue components from a compiled library, styles can be enabled with the `enableVueStyle` configuration setting.

 - Timeout in step definitions and hooks.

 - WrapperOptions in step definitions.

 - BeforeStep and AfterStep Hooks.

 - Boolean custom definition added to cucumber expressions.

 - Support for Parallel execution of tests.

 - A behave-json-formatter that fixes json so it can be used with Behave Pro.

 - tsflow-snippet-syntax used to format snippet examples.
   - snippets use the [Cucumber Expressions](https://github.com/cucumber/cucumber-expressions#readme) Syntax for parameters.

+- [Context Injection](#context-injection) updates with support to initialize the context before each scenario test run and dispose the context after a scenario has finished executing.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b; background-color: #fcf8e3; border-color: #faebcc;">
 <strong><span style="color: #000">Note:</span></strong> With recent updates you must use the <strong><span style="color: #000">cucumber-tsflow</span></strong> command to execute tests.
 This command executes the same API calls that cucumber-js does and supports all of the options and features as cucumber-js along with new features listed above.